MotalibHossain/Smart-Blood-Donor/readme.md

 8. go to http://127.0.0.1:8000/

 # Objective of this project
+Using this project, People can easily search for blood in a specific area and easily can collect blood.
+Also, everyone can easily donate their blood.<br>

 <b>I am going to offer those facilities in this projet.</b>
 1. we will search blood in a specific area in smartly.